KxcperM/Brazilian-Ecommerce-Project/README.md

 **Key Insights:**

 - **São Paulo state dominates with R$ 5.92M** in revenue, this is nearly 3× more than Rio de Janeiro (R$ 2.13M) in second place, reflecting Brazil's extreme economic concentration in the south east
-- **São Paulo city alone generated R$ 2.17M**, more than the entire states of Bahia, Santa Catarina, and Distrito Federal combined
+- **São Paulo city alone generated R$ 2.17M**, more than the entire states of Bahia, Santa Catarina and Distrito Federal combined
 - The filled map reveals a striking **north south revenue divide**: south eastern states (SP, RJ, MG) drive the overwhelming majority of revenue, while the vast northern states (Amazonas, Pará, Acre) show minimal activity, which are pointing to either significant untapped market potential or last mile logistics barriers in the north
 - **Minas Gerais (R$ 1.86M)** and **Rio Grande do Sul (R$ 0.89M)** are the standout performers outside the São Paulo / Rio axis and represent the most viable expansion targets